stensmo/SFTPClient.jl/README.md

 ___Note: You must first use your local sftp client to set up certificates___ This is done in Windows by using Command Line (cmd.exe) or Windows PowerShell. in Linux use your favorite shell.
-Execute "sftp myuser@siteIwantToConnectTo.com" and acccept any certificates.
+Execute "sftp -c aes256-ctr myuser@siteIwantToConnectTo.com" and acccept any certificates.
 After this you should be able to connect via the Julia SFTP Client.

-If you are unfortunate that your computer generated a Ed25519 key in the previous step, then it is much harder since Ed25519 won't currently work. ecdsa-sha2-nistp256 will work.
-Check your known hosts file
-On windows it should be in C:\Users\{your_user}\.ssh
+If it does not work, check shour .ssh file

 Examples:
 ```